Deals for National Cheese Pizza Day and how to save some dough everyday

 Papa John's: With Papa Rewards, earn points toward free pizza, desserts and more.
 Sign up at www.papajohns.com/papa-rewards.

+Pieology: Join Pieology's Pie Life rewards program at www.pieology.com/pie-life.
+Also sign up for emails to get a free Cinnamon Churro Pizza with a purchase.

-Pizza Hut: For a limited time, get two medium two-topping pizzas for $5.99 each for delivery and carryout orders.
+Pizza Hut: For a limited time, large two-topping pizzas are $7.99 each for delivery and carryout orders.
 Sign up for Hut Rewards to earn free pizza at www.pizzahut.com.

 Pizza Inn: Earn freebies and get exclusive offers with Pizza Inn Rewards.
 Sign up at www.pizzainn.com/rewards.